MicroMkr/Mouse-Keep-Alive/README.md

+ESP32 Mouse Keep-Alive (Web Configurable)

+The ESP32 Mouse Keep-Alive is a small hardware device that prevents your computer from going idle by emulating real mouse activity.
+Built on the ESP32-S3, it appears to the computer as a standard USB mouse and periodically generates tiny cursor movements to keep the system active.

+Unlike software solutions, this device works as a fully hardware-based mouse emulator, so it does not require installing any software on the computer.

+The device includes a built-in Wi-Fi web interface, allowing you to easily configure its behavior directly from your phone, tablet, or PC browser.
+Through the web UI you can adjust movement intervals, enable or disable activity, and customize the operation to suit your needs.

+Installation:
 You can flash the firmware using the following online tool: https://thelastoutpostworkshop.github.io/ESPConnect/

-ESPConnect is a zero‑installation web application that runs entirely in a modern Chromium‑based browser (Chrome, Edge, Brave, etc.) and lets you explore, manage, back up, and flash firmware on ESP32/ESP8266 boards straight from the browser — no Python, no command‑line, no desktop tools required.
+ESPConnect is a zero‑installation web application that runs entirely in a modern Chromium‑based browser (Chrome, Edge, Brave, etc.) and lets you explore, manage, back up, and flash firmware on ESP32 boards straight from the browser — no Python, no command‑line, no desktop tools required.

 🔌 What You’ll Need